core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Additionally, the security considerations in {{Section 7 of RFC7641}} also apply, particularly towards mitigating amplification attacks.

 As noted in {{Section 2.2 of I-D.irtf-t2trg-amplification-attacks}}, an attacker might choose to craft GET requests, in which observations are requested together with conditional attributes such as c.pmax or c.epmax with values that are below a minimum implementation-specific threshold.
-A server receiving such a request and is unwilling to register MAY silently ignore the registration request and process the GET request as usual.
+If a server receives such a request and is unwilling to register the observer client, the server MAY silently ignore the registration request and process the GET request as usual.
 The resulting response MUST NOT include an Observe Option, the absence of which signals to the client that it will not be added to the list of observers by the server.

 IANA Considerations
 ===================

-This specification requests a new Conditional Attributes registry to ensure attributes map uniquely to query parameter names.
+This document establishes the "Conditional Attributes" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group, in order to ensure that attributes map uniquely to query parameter names.

 Note to IANA: Please replace "RFC XXXX" with the assigned RFC number in the table below.